odoo/documentation/content/developer/tutorials/server_framework_101/05_firstui.rst

 .. exercise:: Add state field.

     Add a ``state`` field to the ``estate.property`` model.
-Five values are possible: New, Offer Received, Offer Accepted, Sold and Canceled.
+Five values are possible: New, Offer Received, Offer Accepted, Sold and Cancelled.
 It must be required, should not be copied and should have its default value set to 'New'.

     Make sure to use the correct type!